2021 CONCACAF Nations League Finals: Squads

 Each national team had to submit an initial squad of forty players, five of whom had to be goalkeepers, at least 24 days before the opening match of the tournament.
-The final squads of 23 players (including three goalkeepers) had to be submitted by 27 May 2021, seven days prior to the opening match of the tournament.
+The final squads of 23 players (including three goalkeepers) had to be submitted by May 27, 2021, seven days before the opening match of the tournament.
 If a player became injured or ill severely enough to prevent his participation in the tournament no less than 24 hours before his team's first match, he was allowed to be replaced by another player.

 Match officials

-On 24 May 2021, CONCACAF announced the fourteen officials for the tournament.
+On May 24, 2021, CONCACAF announced the fourteen officials for the tournament.